 This takes up very little space in your luggage and allows you to pack way less clothing.
-Go ahead, turn your room into a Chinese Laundry and save those few extra dollars.
+Go ahead, turn your room into a Chinese laundry and save those few extra dollars.

 4. Retractable Lock

-You may be aware that there is a risk of your luggage being stolen on trains, especially in Western Europe.
+You may be aware that there is a risk of your luggage being stolen on trains, especially in western Europe.
 Deter thieves with this retractable lock by attaching your bags to the baggage racks.
 You can also use it to secure hostel lockers, or lock zips together on your check in bags during flights.

-5. Noise cancelling earphones
+5. Noise cancelling headphones/earphones

 6. Universal adapter